ModelInference/dinv/README.md

 ####GoVector logs

-GoVector logs are generated with the format `packagename_timestampId_log.Log.txt` the logs contain a [ShiViz](http://bestchai.bitbucket.org/shiviz/) log generated on the host with a corresponding timestamp.
+GoVector logs are generated with the format `packagename_timestampId_log.Log.txt` and the logs contain a [ShiViz](http://bestchai.bitbucket.org/shiviz/) log generated on the host with a corresponding timestamp.
 These entries in these logs are generated by calls to the `Pack()` and `Unpack()` methods.
-Log entries are of the form.
+Log entries are of the form

     SelfHostID { "hostID:time", ..., "hostID:time" }
     Event Message - filename:lineOfCode SelfHostID